ManishSreerangam/Batch-gradient-descent/README.md

 # Gradient descent  (Implementation without any pre-defined libraries)
 This task is part of weekly programming task for the subject titled "Machine Learning"
 # Objective :
-Goal of this assignment is  to develop a holistic understanding of linear regression (multiple linear regression) with the help of gradient descent
+Goal of this assignment is  to develop a holistic understanding of gradient descent by implementing multiple linear regression.
 * **refer to *p_sheet1* for more information about our task**
 # Programming language
 Python **(without using numpy , pandas , scikit learn)**